Join PDI

 What kind of training will I get?

 You will take part in hands-on workshops that build key research and communication skills.
-These workshops are designed to prepare you for impactful project work, regardless of your prior experience.
+Workshops are designed to prepare you for project work, regardless of your prior experience.
+Past sessions have included: Data Visualizations in Python, Introduction to R, Qualitative Interviewing Techniques, Public Presentations and Speaking, Academic Writing, and Qualitative/Quantitative Research Skills.

 Will I get to publish my work?

-© 2025 by The Paul Douglas Institute
+The Paul Douglas Institute